Lee Muthoga speaks on...

 I guess Bizimungu will prove the most difficult, largely because it’s a long trial with four accused, former ministers in the government of, of Rwanda and it has taken a long time.
-It started – the hearing started on the 3rd of November 2003 and ended on the 29th of May 2008.
+It is started – the hearing started on the 3rd of November 2003 and ended on the 29th of May 2008.
 That’s when the evidence phase concluded.

 But it hasn’t really concluded because we haven’t heard the final submissions.
 So that of course means that there’s a lot of material as you can see behind you.
 It’s a lot of material, which needs to be – we need to go through.

 I think there are 48 or 49,000 transcript, pages of transcript waiting and, and so forth.
 And it is also a, a trial when we are trying people more for what they did not do than what they, they did.

 As ministers in the so called Abatabazi government, they are charged of course with all manner of things but there are not, there are no allegations that they got up and went out there in the killing fields and, and murdered people, but that they were the government and they were as such government involved in or had policy decisions that related to the genocide and, and so forth.

 And they didn’t do things they might have done and so on and so forth.
 It’s a lot more difficult in determining than when you have somebody like Muhimana, who is – there is testimony that he was seen doing this and doing that and doing that and doing that and so on and so forth.
 Because there it’s a matter of, “Do you believe this witness or do you believe this one?”

 And if you, if you believe then the out-, the outcome is this, if you don’t believe the outcome is that.
 In the, in the other case it is more how you understand, there you interpret the actions of the people and what they did, what they didn’t do and what they could do and what they couldn’t do and, and so on and so forth.